EmilyLangdonSecC/Lab5/README.md

 I used the clamp property to implement fluid typography.
 This will ensure that the text size responds well to changes in screen size.

-I created a grid with cards to display featured artist.
+I created a grid with cards to display featured artists.
 Each card contains an image of its respective artist and a p element for their name.
-The cards' shadow changes when hovering over them, making them more interactive.
+The cards' shadows change when hovering over them, making them more interactive.

 I used the section element to divide the website into relevent sections wherever other elements could not be used (ie header, nav, etc).